Skip to main content

 • Facet counts return to product-based counting

-When editing a breakout, the system enforces these rules:
+When editing a breakout, Layers enforces these rules:

-You cannot enable a breakout if it overlaps with another active breakout that has the same option code.
+You cannot publish a breakout if it overlaps with another published breakout that has the same option code.
 The overlap logic depends on product targeting: Without product targeting:

 • Breakouts with the same option code cannot target overlapping collections